The Founder's Guide to

 What are the investment criteria for the Berkeley Catalyst Fund?

-The fund focuses on early-stage startups in the life sciences sector, including therapeutics, diagnostics, and medical devices.
-It also considers investments in biotechnology, agriculture, cleantech, and sensors.
+The fund focuses on early-stage startups in the life sciences sector, including therapeutics, diagnostics, and medical devices, as well as biotechnology, agriculture, cleantech, and sensors.
+They primarily invest at the Seed and Series A stages.

-How can startups apply or pitch to the fund?
+How can founders pitch to the Berkeley Catalyst Fund?

-Startups can pitch through the fund's website at berkeleycatalystfund.com.
-It is advisable to include a detailed business plan and information about the team and technology.
+Founders can pitch their startups through the fund's website at berkeleycatalystfund.com.
+It is advisable to include a clear business plan and details about the innovation and market potential of the startup.

 What makes the Berkeley Catalyst Fund different from other venture capital firms?

-The fund's unique collaboration with UC Berkeley and other academic institutions provides access to cutting-edge research and development, enhancing its investment strategy.
+The fund's unique collaboration with UC Berkeley and other academic institutions allows it to access cutting-edge research and development initiatives.
+This partnership enhances its ability to identify promising startups in the life sciences sector.

-What is the geographic focus of the fund?
+What is the geographic focus of the Berkeley Catalyst Fund?

-The Berkeley Catalyst Fund primarily invests in startups located in North America, particularly those in the San Francisco Bay Area.
+The fund primarily invests in startups located in North America, particularly those based in the San Francisco Bay Area.

-What is the fund size or check size for investments?
+What is the fund size or assets under management (AUM) for the Berkeley Catalyst Fund?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.